RYthaGOD/agentburn/replit.md

 The platform also includes three types of trading bots:
 1.  **Volume Bot:** Generates trading volume through automated buy/sell cycles.
 2.  **Buy Bot:** Executes limit orders based on target SOL prices.
-3.  **AI Trading Bot:** A standalone bot that scans trending tokens, analyzes them using a 6-model AI consensus system, and executes trades based on AI confidence and profit potential.
+3.  **AI Trading Bot:** A standalone bot that scans trending tokens, analyzes them using a 7-model AI consensus system with automatic failover, and executes trades based on AI confidence and profit potential.
 This bot operates independently of buyback/burn projects.

 ## Recent Updates